JohnDevlopment/doctool/README.md

 #### Data Tags

-There are no universl data tags; each type of docmentation contains its own unique set of data tags.
+There are no universal data tags.
+Each type of docmentation contains its own unique set of data tags.
 Check the sections describing each type of doc to see their data tags.

+#### Other Tags

+Some tags just do not fit into the aforementioned categories.
+Such tags are listed here.

+&bullet; `item`
+Syntax: `@item CAPTION`
+Add an item to the current list with the given *CAPTION*.
+Before the next list item or `@list_end`, any text is added to the list item as the body text.

+&bullet; `list_begin`
+Syntax: `@list_begin TYPE`
+Begins a list. *TYPE* is either "ordered" or "unordered" to make an ordered or unordered list.

+&bullet; `list_end`
+Ends the list previously opened

 ## Documentation Basics